How to Choose the Right Diamond Blade for Any Job

 - Diamond Blades: The Complete Buying Guide— Complete diamond blade buying guide covering bond types, segment styles, sizes, …

 - What RPM Should You Run a Diamond Blade?
-(Speed Guide)— Diamond blade RPM guide — correct operating speeds by blade size, saw type, and …
+(Speed Guide)— Diamond blade RPM guide with max-speed chart by blade size, saw type, and bond. …

 - Segmented vs Continuous vs Turbo Diamond Blades— Segmented vs continuous vs turbo diamond blades — when to use each rim type, cut…

-- Wet vs Dry Cutting Concrete: Which Is Better?— Wet vs dry cutting concrete — pros, cons, dust control, blade life impact, and w…
+- Wet vs Dry Cutting Concrete: Which Is Better?— Wet vs dry cutting concrete — blade life, dust control, OSHA silica compliance, …

 Shop Virginia Abrasives on Amazon